razaqultegar/awesome-slug/README.md

-# awesome-slug
+# simple-slug
-🤩 Turn given awesome text to slug
+🛴 Turn given any text to simple slug